martinohanlon/mkdocs_autozip/README.rst

 + be created in the root of the website
 + with the filename `source.zip`
-+ externally hosted images will not be included, but local images will
++ local images will be include but externally hosted images will not

 You can change the configuration of the plugin by using the following options in mkdocs.yml: